 Grades are used to determine academic standing.
 Academic Standing status is determined at the completion of the fall and spring semesters.
 Undergraduate students with a 2.0 grade point average (GPA) or higher are said to be in good academic standing.

-Undergraduate students who are on academic probation are able to enroll in a maximum of 13 units per semester while their GPA is below a 2.0 (Academic Senate Policy F02-223).
+At the end of the fall and spring semesters, the Registrar’s Office runs a process to determine each student’s academic standing.
+Undergraduate students with an SF State and/or combined cumulative GPA below a 2.0 are placed on academic probation and receive an email notification from the University, encouraging them to meet with an academic advisor.
+Undergraduate students who are on academic probation are able to enroll in a maximum of 13 units per semester while their GPA is below a 2.0 (Academic Senate Policy S20-275).

 Subject to Disqualification and Disqualification

 Undergraduate students on academic probation or subject to disqualification are academically disqualified before the start of the subsequent fall or spring semester if their term GPA is less than a 2.0 and their SF State and/or combined cumulative GPA fall below the thresholds listed below:

 - As a freshman (fewer than 30 units completed), their SF State and/or combined cumulative GPA is below 1.50.*

 - As a sophomore (30-59 units completed), their SF State and/or combined cumulative GPA is below 1.70.